Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Methods

-This decomposition demonstrates that the ELBO is the negative KL divergence presented in \eqref{eq:KL} plus $\log p(\boldsymbol{y})$.
-Therefore, maximizing the ELBO is equivalent to minimizing the KL divergence.
+where all expectations are taken with respect to $q(\boldsymbol{\theta})$.
+Therefore, as an alternative, since $\log p(\boldsymbol{y})$ is a constant with respect to $q(\boldsymbol{\theta})$ and $\KL(q \parallel p)$ is non-negative, we can equivalently maximize the so-called evidence lower bound (ELBO) \citep{goldsmith2011, blei2017}.
 Consequently, the task of approximating the posterior density with VB becomes an optimization problem, with the complexity determined by the choice of the density family $\mathcal{Q}$.
 One widely used family is the mean-field variational family, where the parameters $\boldsymbol{\theta}$ are assumed to be mutually independent, leading to the factorization $q(\boldsymbol{\theta}) = \prod_{i}q_i(\theta_i)$.
-This assumption facilitates the analytical computation of $q(\boldsymbol{\theta})$.
+This assumption ease the analytical computation of $q(\boldsymbol{\theta})$.

 To obtain each variational distribution $q_j(\theta_j)$ we consider the coordinate ascent variational inference (CAVI) algorithm \citep{bishop2006}.
 Under the CAVI, we optimize the ELBO with respect to a single variational density $q_j(\theta_j)$ while holding the others fixed, resulting in the optimal variational distribution $q_j^*(\theta_j)$ defined as follows: